WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

 ### Task 2.
 Configure Action in the AI Studio.

-1. Login to the AI Studio Portal.
+1. If not logged-in in AI Agent Studio, login to the AI Studio Portal.
     ![Profiles](../graphics/Lab1_AI_Agent/2.14.gif)

 2. Select your AI agent with name **<span class="attendee-id-container"><span class="attendee-id-placeholder" data-suffix="_2000_AutoAI_Lab">Your_Attendee_ID</span>_2000_AutoAI_Lab<span   class="copy" title="Click to copy!"></span></span>** that we created earlier, go to **Actions**.
 You will see one Action is already created by default for the Agent Handoff.
 We will be creating more actions.